AEADataEditor/replication-template-development/REPLICATION.md

 Code description
 ----------------
-> INSTRUCTIONS: Identify all **Figure, Table, and any in-text numbers**.
+> INSTRUCTIONS: Review the code (but do not run it yet).
+Identify all **Figure, Table, and any in-text numbers**.
 Create a list, mapping each of them to a particular program and line number within the program (use [this template](code-check-TEMPLATE.xlsx)).
 Commit that list.
-IN THIS DOCUMENT, point out only a summary of shortcomings.
+You will come back to the list in your findings.
+IN THIS SECTION, point out only a summary description, including of shortcomings.
 E.g.

+There are four provided Stata do files, three Matlab .m files, including a "master.do".
 - Table 5: could not identify code that produces Table 5
+- Neither the program codes, nor the README, identify which tables are produced by what program.

 > NOTE: In-text numbers that reference numbers in tables do not need to be listed.
 Only in-text numbers that correspond to no table or figure need to be listed.